build3r/TodayILearned/stoic_lessons/lessons_2021.md

 106. Jun 12: Don't just learn a specfic things, but learn how to adapt.
 When life goes out of script being adaptable and flexible will be useful.
 107. Jun 13: Life is a battle.
 A fight for your goal, fight against impluses. a fight to be better.
 108. Jun 14: Every situation has more than one way to be approach.
 If one way is not working try the other way.
-109. Jun 15: Listen more tha you speak
+109. Jun 15: Listen more than you speak
      1. Manage expectation as much as possible
      2. Consider the both the best and worst case scenario.
      3. Work with the reverse clause- not if something goes wrong, but be prepared for it.